kudlacjozef/bike-wind/README.md

 **Use the current version:** [kudlacjozef.github.io/bike-wind](https://kudlacjozef.github.io/bike-wind/)

 BikeWind is a Progressive Web App (PWA).
 It runs entirely in the browser: there is no account, application server, or API key.
-GPX stays locally.
+GPX stays local.

 ## Current features